 There were booths with artisans selling handmade items like guiros, Jibaro straw hats, and almost anything that a Puerto Rican flag can be printed onto.
 In the afternoon we prepared for the public ceremony for the making of a Kacike.
 Kacike in the Arawak Taino language means Chief.
 On this day I was appointed "Kacike" and Laralyn a "Tekina" (Chief and Ambassador) by the Principal Chief and Head Clan Mother.

 Kacike (Chief) is an appointed position by the Clan Mothers and Principal Chief of our tribal nation and the ceremony is done in public for the community to witness and approve as well.
-Once appointed the title remains for life as well as the duties and responsibilities that go with it.
+Once appointed, not self-proclaimed, the title remains for life as well as the duties and responsibilities that go with it.

 In accordance with the traditional ways of our people, a Kacike is a servant of the people.
-Duties include taking care of veterans and their families within our communities.
+My duties included taking care of veterans and their families within our communities.
 Making sure that our warriors are not in need and that they know what services are available to them, as well as assisting, in going over paperwork for benefits or other veteran services.

 We also represent one of many voices of the Taino people who are diverse in every spectrum of beliefs and political associations.
-We are unique people that have survived to this day and we are no longer hiding who we are and who our ancestors were.
-We are unique people that have survived to this day and we are no longer hiding who we are and who our ancestors were.
+We are unique people who have survived to this day and are no longer hiding who we are and who our ancestors were.

 We try to walk a sacred path according to Yah Yah's guidance in our lives.
 No matter the path; we are all guake-teke in this journey.
 Although Ma'Oconuco Yucayeke is no longer active we honor the leaders and elders who have worked hard in blessing the next generation with their wisdom, dedication, and love.